zicat/tributary/doc/user_guide_config_detail.md

 2. The lineDecoder parse the streaming to records by text line.
 It is suitable for demo scenarios using telnet.

-3. The lengthDecoder parse the streaming by length-value decode like below, lengthDecoder ack the length of the received record, ack -1 if append the record to the channel fail, it's suitable for production environment.
+3. The lengthDecoder parse the streaming by length-value decode like below, lengthDecoder ack the length of the received record, ack -1 if append the record to the channel fail, it's suitable for most environment.

    ![image](picture/line_decoder.png)